Lightning-AI/LitServe/README.md

 &nbsp;

 # Why LitServe?
-LitServe lets you build your own inference engine.
-Serving engines such as vLLM serve specific model types (LLMs) with rigid abstractions.
-LitServe gives you the low-level control to serve any model (vision, audio, text, multi-modal), and define exactly how inference works - from batching, caching, streaming, and routing, to multi-model orchestration and custom logic.
-LitServe is perfect for building inference APIs, agents, chatbots, MCP servers, RAG, pipelines and more.
+Most serving tools (vLLM, etc..) are built for a single model type and enforce rigid abstractions.
+They work well until you need custom logic, multiple models, agents, or non standard pipelines.
+LitServe lets you write your own inference engine in Python.
+You define how requests are handled, how models are loaded, how batching and routing work, and how outputs are produced.
+LitServe handles performance, concurrency, scaling, and deployment.
+Use LitServe to build inference APIs, agents, chatbots, RAG systems, MCP servers, or multi model pipelines.

-Self host LitServe or deploy in one-click to [Lightning AI](https://lightning.ai/litserve?utm_source=litserve_readme&utm_medium=referral&utm_campaign=litserve_readme).
+Run it locally, self host anywhere, or deploy with one click on [Lightning AI](https://lightning.ai/litserve?utm_source=litserve_readme&utm_medium=referral&utm_campaign=litserve_readme).

 &nbsp;